This article will show you how to:

 - Select Hiking, Cycling, and Driving to snap to the nearest trails or roads.
 (Snap-to-Tail notes)

-- Click the map again to add nodes along your route.
-Add as many nodes as you'd like.
+6. Click the map again to add points along your route.
+Add as many points as you'd like.

 - Click, hold, and drag the map to pan around.